 There is no identified and known cause of ovarian cancer.
 However, there are some risk factors associated with the disease.
 Family history (genetics) of ovarian cancer, older age, breast cancer, obesity, and endometriosis are some of the known ovarian cancer risk factors.
 Other than these, menstrual cycles play a major role in ovarian cancer.
 The high number of total lifetime ovulations, greater the risk of ovarian cancer.
 That is, women who have had their periods before the age of 12 are at an increased risk of ovarian cancer.

 The risk of ovarian cancer is also high in women suffering from familial melanoma, which is characterized by the presence of certain genes.
-These genes are inherited from parents and mostly occurs when two or more relatives suffers from the aggressive form of melanoma or skin cancer.
+These genes are inherited from parents and mostly occurs when two or more relatives suffer from the aggressive form of melanoma or skin cancer.

 Typically, the symptoms of ovarian cancer are subtle during the early stage.
 However, the patients may experience signs of ovarian cancer once the cancer advances and starts to grow.
 The following are some of the ovarian cancer symptoms: